What Counts as e-Waste?

 - Fluorescent bulbs

-Any electronic products can become e-waste after the end of their life cycle if they aren’t reused, properly recycled for parts, or donated.
+Any electronic products can become e-waste after the end of their life cycle if they aren’t reused or properly recycled for parts.

 What to Do with e-Waste

-Aside from their harm to the environment, many states now prohibit the disposal of specific electronics in public landfills.
+Aside from their harm to the environment, many states and cities now prohibit the disposal of specific electronics in public landfills (including Sioux Falls, South Dakota).
 Therefore, it’s essential to follow local and state laws regarding e-waste disposal to ensure your business is in compliance.

-If you’re upgrading to the latest technology, but your old devices are still functional, you can likely donate them.
+If you’re upgrading to the latest technology, but your old devices are still functional, you can likely donate or sell them for reuse.
 There is a healthy market for older, refurbished technology.
-Donating your old devices is a great way to keep them from ending up in a landfill.

-Many of these services will provide instructions that explain how to package and prepare electronics for disposal; some services will even pick up e-waste packages from your location.
+Many of these electronics recycling providers will offer instructions on how to package and prepare electronics for disposal; some services will even pick up e-waste from your location and offer onsite services such as hard drive shredding and serial number tracking.

 Secure e-Waste Recycling and Destruction